tanyapowell/restaurant-reviews/doc/CONTRIBUTING.md

 ## PLEASE READ THE GOVERNANCE BELOW:

 ### 1. Your first contribution?
-Get excited you’re about to contribute to a great team project with your code.
+- To maintain a great and consistent coding practice, set up/ install i.e. a formatting extension in in VS Code called prettier which will auto format neat code for you.

 ### 2. Meet each team member where they are and be super supportive
-- as we all strive for greatness, please see this wonderful cheat sheet to help you format your GitHub code properly.
-[CLICKE HERE](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
+- As we all strive for greatness, please see this wonderful cheat sheet to help you format your GitHub code properly.
+[CLICK HERE](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 ### 3. Allow team members to be spontaneous
-- expect unexpected changes and commits.
+- Expect unexpected changes and commits.
 Make sure to comment, comment, comment.

 ### 4. Don't expect them “to know”.
 - It's OK to be wrong, but always research for answers you need as these contribution guidelines are a way to communicate how people should contribute.